Nude and Six-sided Mouse Trap, William L'Engle, 1930

 1957

-Death of William.
-1960 Memorial exhibition at Provincetown Art Association and Museum.
+1960 Memorial exhibition for William at the Provincetown Art Association and Museum.

 1961